International Conference Proceedings Series

 Here is an outline of how the program works:

-- Conference Organizers must fill in and submit the form using the link provided here.
-The ACM International Conference Proceeding Series (ICPS) Editor-in-Chief, Ron Perrott, and the ICPS Editorial Board will review proposals from conference organizers to determine whether the conference proceedings are suitable for publication by ACM.
+- Conference Organizers must fill in the ICPS application form which includes an online ICPS Publishing Agreement.
+Should you wish to publish a companion volume, you must indicate this within the brief outline of topics covered for your event.
+The ACM International Conference Proceeding Series (ICPS) Editor-in-Chief, Azzedine Boukerche, and the ICPS Editorial Board will review proposals from conference organizers to determine whether the conference proceedings are suitable for publication by ACM.
 The ICPS Board will work with ACM Staff to solicit support of appropriate ACM Special Interest Groups (SIGs) should overlap of interests occur.

 NOTE: Do not simultaneously apply for ICPS publishing and sponsorship, co-sponsorship, or in-cooperation status with ACM or an ACM SIG.
 ACM will immediately terminate applications that do.
 Conference leaders wishing to secure cooperating status with an ACM SIG, should first apply for cooperation.
 Following approval, conference leaders may submit a request for ACM publishing services through the ICPS program.

-All events with SIG In-Cooperation status are expected to pay the ICPS fee as described HERE.
+All events with SIG In-Cooperation status are expected to pay the ICPS fee as described above.
 The cooperating SIG WILL NOT pay the fee on your behalf.

 - The proceedings volume will be copyrighted as a whole and published by ACM; authors will choose among the different rights options ACM offers for their individual papers; and the volume will be identified as being part of the International Conference Proceedings Series published by ACM, lending ACM's imprimatur to this publication.
 Under such auspices, ACM permits usage of the ACM logo indicating that ACM is the publisher and the materials will be presented under the ICPS banner.
 In no way are you to indicate that ACM is a Sponsor of the event.
 Download ACM's approved logo for use on websites and printed materials here.